Why is it that post holiday blues and the long winter months make us vulnerable to feeling down?

 “For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.
 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ” (Romans 15:3-4).

-The encouraging truths in Scripture move us from the horizontal maze of mundane earthly existence to vertical connections with our Creator and Redeemer.
+The encouraging truths in Scripture move us from the horizontal maze of earthly existence to profound vertical connections with our Creator and Redeemer.
 Scripture takes us from the temporal world of time to the eternal realities of life with the eternal God.

 “We do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal” (II Corinthians 4:16-18).